 Table 4.1.1.1 illustrates regulatory inconsistencies that currently exist for the four species addressed in this action.
 When regulations are not consistent for species harvested within close proximity to several jurisdictional boundaries, enforcement is very difficult and it is difficult for fishery participants to determine which set of regulations they should abide by at any given time.
 Confusion presented by a complex regulatory environment may lead to adverse biological impacts for these species; however, those impacts are likely to be small given the low magnitude of landings from state and federal waters.
-Nonetheless, regulatory consistency could improve species management and harvest tracking, which in turn, is likely to benefit the species addressed in this action.
-Preserving AMs to limit harvest when needed may benefit the species in question; however, allowing regulatory inconsistencies across jurisdictional boundaries to remain could negate biological benefits associated with the AMs.
-Because Alternative 1 (No Action) would maintain current recreational and commercial AMs in the South Atlantic for dog snapper, mahogany snapper, and black snapper; but would allow confusion due to an inconsistent regulatory environment in South Atlantic federal waters, Gulf of Mexico federal waters, and Florida state waters, the overall biological impacts of this alternative are expected to be neutral.
+Nonetheless, regulatory consistency could improve species management and harvest tracking, which in turn, is likely to benefit the species in question; however, allowing regulatory inconsistencies across jurisdictional boundaries to remain could negate biological benefits associated with the AMs.
+Because Alternative 1 (No Action) would maintain current recreational and commercial AMs in the South Atlantic for dog snapper, mahogany snapper, and black snapper, but would allow confusion due to an inconsistent regulatory environment in South Atlantic federal waters, Gulf of Mexico federal waters, and Florida state waters, the overall biological impacts of this alternative are expected to be neutral.